revolist/revogrid-docs/guide/row/index.md

 The [`RowOddPlugin`](./odd.pro.md) allows you to automatically highlight odd-numbered rows in your data grid, enhancing the visual clarity and readability of your data.

+## Master Rows

+The [`MasterRowsPlugin`](./master.pro.md) enables expandable rows within the grid, allowing you to display detailed or hierarchical data for each row.
+This is ideal for presenting nested information such as sub-rows, additional details, or hierarchical structures.

 **Benefits:**

 - **Performance Optimization**: Reduces the amount of visible data, which can enhance grid performance.